20 Things You Should Throw Away for Better Health

 Though some companies have recently announced they're phasing out phthalates, which are used to help fragrance linger longer, many air fresheners (solids, sprays, and plug-ins) still contain this type of chemical, which in large doses may have harmful effects on reproduction or development.
 “These products are simply chemical perfumes that you put in the air,” says Lunder, who argues that it's much healthier to take care of the root cause of a smell than mask it with chemicals.

-Antibacterial soap is no more effective at killing bacteria than the regular stuff—and they may not be safe, according to a 2014 FDA report.
+Antibacterial soap is no more effective at killing bacteria than the regular stuff—and they may not be safe, according to the FDA.
 Triclosan, the active ingredient in antibacterial cleansers, has been shown to alter hormone regulation in animals, and there's also concern that the chemical may contribute to antibiotic resistance.

 Your stash of diet soda

 If you haven't already, you may want to reconsider your diet soda habit—especially if you're trying to lose weight.
 A much-buzzed-about study published in the journal Nature found that non-caloric sweeteners such as saccharin (Sweet-n-Low), sucralose (Splenda), and aspartame (Equal) may mess with the gut bacteria that play a key role in healthy metabolism.
 Researchers found a link between these sweeteners, altered gut microbes, glucose intolerance and metabolic syndrome (both precursors to Type 2 diabetes) in mice and humans.